w3c/wai-statements/README.md

 #### To create a new translation

-Just copy one of the `generator.md` files and start translating, make sure to follow the instruction inside these files.
+Just copy one of the `generator.md` files and start translating, make sure to follow the instructions inside these files.

 ##### Some important things to note: